 Treating Ptosis due to aging / weak eyelid muscles

 Dr. Chandler’s treatment of ptosis varies depending on the cause.
 If injuries, tumors, nerve damage, or cancer are behind the ptosis, Dr. Chandler would refer to neurologic or other specialists.
 In the case of myasthenia gravis, prescription medication may be used by a treating neurologist who would manage the condition.
-But the vast majority of healthy adults with Ptosis require outpatient surgery to tighten the eyelid muscle and help the eyelid to be more open.
+But the vast majority of healthy adults with Ptosis require outpatient Ptosis Surgery to tighten the eyelid muscle and help the eyelid to be more open.

 Congenital ptosis (ptosis in childhood) often requires surgery because the levator muscles have not developed and usually do not function properly.
 In these cases, adult-type levator muscle surgery is not effective at correcting this complex congenital problem.
 Dr. Chandler would help direct patients and families to university medical centers in Philadelphia that treat children and congenital ptosis.
 Ptosis will not correct itself.

 Most cases of ptosis are mild and will not qualify as a medical condition that is covered by health insurance.
 Only severe cases typically in elderly patients are considered a medical necessity needing correction.
-But commonly people strongly dislike when one eyelid is not symmetric with the other due to drooping, and so Dr. Chandler frequently performs cosmetic Ptosis repair to achieve symmetry between the eyelids.
+But commonly people strongly dislike when one eyelid is not symmetric with the other due to drooping, and so Dr. Chandler frequently performs cosmetic Ptosis repair Philadelphia to achieve symmetry between the eyelids.